Wednesday, November 6, 2013

 The application, interview and formal offer happened within a span of one month.

-First and foremost, my referees wrote up the letters at very short notice.
-Secondly, the people concerned at IISER Kolkata were very cooperative about the move.
+First and foremost, my referees wrote up the letters at short notice.
+Secondly, the people concerned at IISER Kolkata cooperated with the move.

 [1] Mathematics at IISER Pune has been very active in organizing international conferences in focused areas.
 Next year, we will be organizing two very big Mathematics events, one of which is very closely related to my research area.
 I will be writing more about them soon.